-The main concentration of credit risk, arises from the Fund's exposure to loan investments, through an interposed entity called the UBT Invest Commercial Credit Fund ("Commercial Credit Fund").
+The main concentration of credit risk, arises from the Fund's exposure to loan investments, through an interposed entity called the Vision Invest Commercial Credit Fund (formerly known as "UBT Invest Commercial Credit Fund) ("Commercial Credit Fund").
 The Commercial Credit Fund is the investment vehicle which makes the investments which generate the returns to be paid to the Fund.
 It seeks to generate returns by making loans to Brethren Community businesses, in addition to making investments in other credit funds, fixed income investments and cash and cash like investments.